Shrine to George Floyd could be permanent at Minneapolis intersection

 Hayden, assistant Senate minority leader who also represents the neighborhood, said he could see a traffic circle or roundabout — with a memorial to Floyd at the center.

-While the community should help determine a memorial’s exact form, he said, it’s critical that Floyd’s “murder at the hands of a Minneapolis police officer” be permanently commemorated in order for healing to occur.
+While the community should help determine a memorial's exact form, he said, it's critical that Floyd's "murder at the hands of a Minneapolis police officer" be permanently commemorated for healing to occur.

 Earlier this week, as dozens of visitors quietly walked through the intersection taking pictures and capturing video, Rico Morales used duct tape to affix signs and posters both praising and mourning Floyd to the windows of Cup Foods.